projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-memmgt.rst

 interrupt, it uses the MMU page tables created by the BSP.
-In order to bring the memory access rights into effect, some other APIs are provided: enable_paging will enable IA32_EFER.NXE and CR0.WP, enable_smep will enable CR4.SMEP, and enable_smap will enale CR4.SMAP.
+In order to bring the memory access rights into effect, some other APIs are provided: enable_paging will enable IA32_EFER.NXE and CR0.WP, enable_smep will enable CR4.SMEP, and enable_smap will enable CR4.SMAP.
 :numref:`hv-mem-init`  describes the hypervisor memory initialization for the BSP and APs.